deletium1/deletium/README.md

 This is a collaborative educational project.
 Show some respect to previous additions before updating with your contribution.

+First, [create a github account](https://github.com/join) and ask to be added as a collaborator.

 ```
 git clone git@github.com:deletium/deletium.git
 cd deletium